jotego/jtopl/README.md

 The implementation tries to be as close to original hardware as possible.
 Low usage of FPGA resources has also been a design goal.

+*Accuracy*

 * Follows Y8950 block diagram by Yamaha
 * Barrel shift registers used for configuration values
+* Takes note of all known reverse engineered information, particularly die shots
+* Accurate at sample level, and at internal cycle clock where reasonable
+* Original architecture kept as much as possible

+*Modern Design for FPGA*

+* Fully synchronous
 * Clock enable input for easy integration
 * Avoids bulky multiplexers